ApexRMS/wisdm/docs/_scenarios/section5.md

 Sets the maximum number of background points that will be generated during the modeling process for the Maxent algorithm.
 More background points will lead to a higher entropy of the model, and only one background point can be generated per raster cell.

 <div class=indentation>
-    <i>Default:</i> 10,000.
+    <i>Default:</i> 10,000, or maximum number of raster cells.
 </div>

 ### **Number of processing threads**
 Sets the number of processing threads used for the Maxent algorithm.
-If this argument is not specified, the number of processing threads for Maxent will rely on the .
+If this argument is not specified, the number of processing threads for Maxent will be set relative to the number of cores on the machine on which the **Scenario** is being run.

 <div class=indentation>
     <i>Default:</i> SyncroSim multiprocessing settings.
 </div>

 ### **View maxent user interface during run**
-Determine whether to show the Maxent user interface ("Yes").
+Determine whether to show the Maxent user interface.

 <div class=indentation>
     <i>Default:</i> No.
 </div>

-### **Save maxent formated input/output files**
+### **Save maxent formatted input/output files**
-Determines whether to save Maxent's input and output files to the library folders ("Yes").
+Determines whether to save Maxent's input and output files to the library folders.

 <div class=indentation>
     <i>Default:</i> No.